JapneetSingh5/100-days-of-code/log.md

 1.Tests incoming, difficult to keep up with #100DaysOfCode now :(, only goal is to kepp putting in the days work, even if minimal, without failing, into SwiftUI\
 **Link(s) to work**
 1. https://github.com/JapneetSingh5/BSWChatbot

+-> 17 & 18 August happened to be a no code days, studied hard for Minors :(\

 ### Day 76: August 16, 2020